'Wombs for rent' business flourishes in Laos

 The office of the Laos prime minister did not respond to Reuters requests for comment by email or through social media site Facebook.

-Paid surrogacy is illegal in much of Asia, having been forbidden in neighboring Thailand in 2015, after a series of high-profile cases, with Cambodia following suit last year.
+Paid surrogacy is illegal in much of Asia, having been forbidden in neighbouring Thailand in 2015, after a series of high-profile cases, with Cambodia following suit last year.

 Despite the bans, would-be parents are drawn by Asia's lower costs, as compared to wealthier countries.